Learning a Consensus Sub-Network with Polarization Regularization and One Pass Training: Experiments

 Table \ref{tab:ablation_gating_function} shows results from the three gating functions, experimented on CIFAR-10.
 We observed that other than STE, no other gating head function can result in a perfectly unified and stable sub-network.
 STE has utility here in terms of stabilising the evolution of the dynamic sub-networks and retaining expected performance.
 However, we note that the Gumbel-softmax has a potential to achieve a better task performance while keeping a set of lightly dynamic sub-networks indicated by the low level of $\mathcal{R}_{polar}$.
 We leave to future work a study on how a suitable unification of the resultant dynamic sub-networks from Gumbel-softmax can be achieved to further improve the performance over STE for this task.

-To test the utility of polarisation regularizer, we experimented on a series of $\lambda_{polar}$ values, from 0 to 3.
+To understand the trade-off between pruning aggressiveness, accuracy retention, and computational savings, we experimented on a series of pruning aggressiveness levels, realized by tuning the hyperparamter $\lambda_{polar}$.
+We experimented on $\lambda_{polar}$ values varying from 0 to 3.
 We also tested the effect of gradually increasing regularizer weight $\lambda_{polar}$ during a training session in order to verify whether a partially trained network would affect the pruning results.
 Figure \ref{fig:polar_activations} shows the layer pruning evolution under different $\lambda_{polar}$ settings and Table \ref{tab:polar_activations} shows the performance of the resulting sub-networks.

-The layer pruning evolutions show that higher $\lambda_{polar}$ accelerates convergence to a unified sub-network.
-The test set results, however, show no clear correlation between $\lambda_{polar}$ value and the resultant accuracy or gate open ratio.
+The layer pruning evolution figures show that a higher pruning aggressiveness level (a higher $\lambda_{polar}$) accelerates convergence to a unified sub-network than a lower level.
+On the other hand, Table \ref{tab:polar_activations} shows that a higher opening ratio does not necessarily bring more computational savings and accuracy retention.
+Increasing the pruning aggressiveness (introducing the penalty term) at a later stage in training, however, shows higher accuracy than other constant penalty terms, with higher computational savings than other experiments.